BoonchanokWannapanich/Superstore-Analysis/SQL/Sales Analysis Result.md

 | Springfield |	Virginia |	70636.72 |

 ## 🔍💡 Insights and Actionable:
-1. รักษาตลาดหลักใน Los Angeles และ New York เนื่องจากเป็นตลาดที่มียอดขายสูง ควรใช้โปรโมชั่นพิเศษเพื่อรักษาและขยายให้เติบโตมากยิ่งขึ้น
+1. Maintain the core markets of Los Angeles and New York as these are high selling markets.
+Special promotions should be used to maintain and expand.
-2. ขยายตลาดใน Texas และ Washington เนื่องจาก Texas เป็นเมืองขนาดใหญ่ทำให้มีโอกาสที่จะขยายตลาดไปยังเมืองอื่นได้ง่าย ในขณะที่ Washington เป็นศุนย์กลางทางด้านเทคโนโลยี ทำให้มีช่องทางในการขยายตลาดสินค้าประเภท Technology ได้มากยิ่งขึ้น
+2. Expand the markets in Texas and Washington.
+As Texas is a large city, it is easy to expand the market to other cities.
+Although Washington is a technology center, it provides more channels for expanding technology products.
-3. รัฐที่ไม่ใช่ศูนย์กลางเศรษฐกิจ เช่น Ohio , Michigan และ Virginia ก็สามารถเพิ่มศักยภาพในการเติบโตได้ อาจเป็นการสร้างแคมเปญเพื่อดึงดูดลูกค้าเพิ่ม
+3. Non economic center states like Ohio, Michigan and Virginia can also increase their growth potential, perhaps by creating campaigns to attract more customers.

 ## 🚀 10.
 Which cities are the most profitable?